About the NJR

 Our strategic plan

-The NJR has grown considerably since its inception 2002 and recognising the increased role and ability to support improvements in patient safety and clinical outcomes, we regularly re-assess our strategic goals as part of the development of the registry’s 3-year strategic planning work.
+The NJR has grown considerably since its inception in 2002 and recognising the increased role and ability to support improvements in patient safety and clinical outcomes, we regularly re-assess our strategic goals as part of the development of the registry’s three-year strategic planning work.

-- You can download the previous NJR Strategic Plan for 2018-21 here.
+You can download the NJR Strategic Plan for 2022-25 here.

 Data security and confidentiality